CumulusNetworks/docs/content/version/cumulus-linux-25esr/Installation,-Upgrading-and-Package-Management/Managing-Cumulus-Linux-Disk-Images/Upgrading-Cumulus-Linux.md

 management network, so you can have complete control to remote power cycle every device in that rack.

-### Pre-Deployment Testing of New Releases Is Advised and Enabled </span>
+### Pre-Deployment Testing of New Releases Is Advised and Enabled

 White box switches and virtualization (Cumulus VX) brings the cost of networking devices down, so network admins' testing of their own procedures, configurations, applications, and network topology in an appropriately-sized lab topology becomes extremely affordable.

-### Understanding the Locations of Configuration Data for Management, Migration, and Backup</span>
+### Understanding the Locations of Configuration Data for Management, Migration, and Backup

 As with other Linux distributions, the `/etc` directory is the primary location for all configuration data in Cumulus Linux.
 You can use the